freeCodeCamp/freeCodeCamp/curriculum/challenges/english/13-relational-databases/build-a-number-guessing-game-project/build-a-number-guessing-game.md

 # --instructions--

-**Important:** After you pass all the project tests, save a dump of your database into a `number_guessers.sql` file, as well as your whole `number_guessing_game` folder, so you can complete step 2.
+**Important:** After you pass all the project tests, save a dump of your database into a `number_guess.sql` file, as well as your whole `number_guess.sh` file, so you can complete step 2.
 There will be instructions how to do that within the virtual machine.

 # --notes--

-Required files: `number_guessers.sql`, and the whole `number_guessing_game` folder
+Required files: `number_guess.sql`, `number_guess.sh`

 # --hints--